-The principal activity of the parent company is to invest in crypto-assets and companies with blockchain-related business models and also provide strategic advice to these type of companies.
-During the year under review, it invested in companies with underlying crypto-assets.
-The Company also participated directly in trading of crypto-currencies and tokens.
-The directors do not foresee any changes in the Company's principal activity during the forthcoming year.
+The principal activity of the parent company is to invest in digital assets and companies with blockchain-related business models and also provide strategic advice to these type of companies.
+During the year under review, it invested in companies with underlying digital assets.